 Treasures of Worship

 Through much of the Tudor and Stuart period church treasures in England and Wales were destroyed as a result of the oscillation between the church’s mediaeval Catholic heritage and contemporary Reformed Protestantism.
 After the restoration of Charles II, new pieces, to be used in services, had to be made.

-The Cathedral Church of Menevia (St Davids), nineteenth century chalices decorated with amethysts and garnets and Maundy Money.
-These coins were presented by H.M.
+- Maundy Money coins which were presented by H.M.
 Queen Elizabeth II to citizens of St Davids on Maundy Thursday 1982.
 British sovereigns traditionally washed the feet of the poor on this Thursday before Easter, a practice that was replaced by the giving of money during the reign of James II (1685-1689).

 Treasures of Scholarship

 St Davids has a tradition of scholarship that can be traced back to its very beginnings.
 When King Alfred needed help to rebuild the intellectual life of Wessex after it had been decimated by the Vikings, he called upon Asser, the Bishop of St Davids, to help him.
 This reputation for scholarship continues today and is embodied in the Cathedral Library.